Economic history of the German reunification: Privatization and private investment

 Because the process of unification was managed by persons from western Germany, new eastern firms were usually subsidiaries of western firms, and they followed the western ownership and management patterns.
 Bank participation became customary, especially because the large Frankfurt banks assumed the assets of the former East German State Bank, and most eastern firms thus owed money to those Frankfurt banks.
 The banks installed their representatives on the boards of the new firms and assumed some supervisory functions—either directly or through control by western firms with bank representation.
 The Treuhand had close contacts with western German banks.
 Many of its employees came from those banks and planned to return to their jobs at the banks.

 Because of these circumstances, private investment and economic growth came to eastern Germany at a relatively slow rate.
 Little new equity capital flowed in.
-Investment during the early years of unification was only 1 percent of the all-German GDP, when much more was needed to jump-start the economy of eastern Germany.
+Investment during the early years of unification was only 1% of the all-German GDP, when much more was needed to jump-start the economy of eastern Germany.
 Much of the investment was for the purchase of eastern German companies, not yet for their rehabilitation.
 Many western German firms bought eastern firms on a standby basis, making sure they could produce in the east when the time came and paying enough wages to satisfy the Treuhand but not starting production.
 Many others, including Daimler-Benz, did not even meet the commitments that they had made when they had purchased the eastern German firms from the Treuhand.
 Thus, western German private investment was not strong enough to boost the eastern German economy.